AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 You can monitor progress, including failed encoding/YouTube publish.

-1. View video encoding progress in your assets folder:
+1. View video-encoding progress in your assets folder:

     * In card view, video encoding progress displays on the asset by percent.
 If there is an error, this information also displays on the asset.